aalhsn/kuwaitLandmarks/README.md

-# kuwaitLandmarks
+# LandmarksKuwait
-This is my first SwiftUI project
+ this is my first SwiftUI project